tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

     "to": {"dateTime":"2016-08-31T00:00:00.000Z"}
 }
 ```
-`from` and `to` properties in search span clause can be any valid expression of DateTime resulting type.
+`from` and `to` properties in search span clause should be valid expressions of DateTime resulted type.
+These expressions are evaluated prior to query execution, which means they should not contain any property references.

 **Predicate clause** is used to filter events satisfying the predicate.
 It should be resolved into boolean expression.